North Dakota Professional Health Program Logo

 Who can refer to NDPHP?

-Anyone who has concerns about a healthcare provider with mental health or substance use can refer to NDPHP.
+Anyone who has concerns about a healthcare provider’s mental health or substance use can refer to NDPHP.

 How do I refer a medical professional to the NDPHP?